Cantido/clj-bencode/README.md

 ## License

-Copyright © 2017 Robert Richter
+Copyright © 2019 Rosa Richter

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.